-We, our executive officers, our directors and certain of our stockholders holding in excess of 95% of the outstanding shares of our common stock prior to the completion of this offering have entered into lock-up agreements with the underwriters.
+We, our executive officers, our directors, certain of our stockholders holding in excess of 90% of the outstanding shares of our common stock and the Adviser have entered into lock-up agreements with the underwriters.
 Under these agreements, subject to certain exceptions, we and each of these persons agree not to, without the prior written approval of the representatives of the underwriters, offer, sell, offer to sell, contract or agree to sell, hypothecate, hedge, pledge, grant any option to purchase or otherwise dispose of or agree to dispose of, directly or indirectly, any shares of our common stock or any securities convertible into or exercisable or exchangeable for our common stock.
 These restrictions are in effect for a period of 180 days after the date of this prospectus.
 At any time, the representatives may, in their sole discretion, release some or all of the securities from these lock-up agreements.
 See "Underwriting."